ndd21/PHYS281/docs/exercises.md

     ```

 !!! question "Part 2"
-    Edit the function to take another argument, `norm`, which if `True` normalised the bin counts
+    Edit the function to take another argument, `norm`, which if `True` normalises the bin counts
     so that the area under the histogram $A = \sum_i^{N_{\rm bins}} n_i \Delta x$ adds up to 1.

 ??? info "Solution"